h4ck3rd4d/TCM-PEH/ActiveDirectory/Active_Directory_Initial_Compromise.md

 Can be a wrong domain name like googgle.com, or an incorrect network drive.
 Using responder, attacker listens on network for a failed dns event where responder can reply and victim will send attacker ntlm hash.

+Try and crack hash offline for further lateral/vertical movement

+#### LLMNR Defense
+Disable LLMNR and NBT-NS
+If unable to disable LLMNR and NBT-NS, require Network Access Control and require strong passwords, (>14 characters, the more complex the harder to crack)

+***
+---
+## SMB Relay
+---